a2o/snoopy/doc/INSTALL.md

 Log message format specification example:

-    --with-message-format="text1:%{input1} text2:%{input2} text3:%{input3:arg}"
+    --with-message-format="text1:%{datasource1} text2:%{datasource2} text3:%{datasource3:arg}"

 Text outside %{...} is considered literal and is copied as-is to final log message.
 On the other hand, text found within %{...} has special
-meaning: it calls input provider.
-If input provider specification contains a colon, then text before colon is considered input provider name, and text following the colon is passed as argument to the provider in question.
+meaning: it retrieves data from specified data source.
+If data source specification contains a colon, then text before colon is considered data source name, and text following the colon is passed as an argument to the data source provider in question.